-Any operation/equipment that discharges emissions to the outside air needs an air quality permit to construct.
-Examples of such operations are: coating and painting operations, asphalt plants, incinerators, quarry operations, paint spray booths, chemical-processing equipment, fuel-burning equipment, printing presses.
-If you are not sure at the time you are applying for a permit whether public review of your application is required, you can contact the Air Quality Permits Program at 410-537- 3225 and seek their advice.
+Any operation/equipment that discharges emissions to the outside air needs an air quality permit to construct from the State of Maryland.
+Examples of such operations include the following: Coating and painting operations, asphalt plants, incinerators, quarry operations, paint spray booths, chemical-processing equipment, fuel-burning equipment, and printing presses.
+If you are not sure at the time you are applying for a permit whether public review of your application is required, you can contact the Air Quality Permits Program at 410-537- 3225 to seek their advice.

 How to get your license?

 Steps, requirements and documents

 Applicants are required to demonstrate compliance with local zoning for permits subject to public participation per the environment.

 How do I maintain or renew my permit?

 You may need to meet or abide by all of the following requirements

 in order to maintain or renew your permit